Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Duke Stats and Trends

-- Duke has played eight games, with four wins against the spread.
+- In Duke's eight games this year, it has four wins against the spread.

-- Duke's games this year have gone over the point total three times in eight opportunities (37.5%).
+- Duke has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- The Blue Devils have turned the ball over three more times (15 total) than the Panthers have forced a turnover (12) this season.
+- This year the Blue Devils have turned the ball over 15 times, three more than the Panthers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.